shubhamvishu/CodeHack/README.md

 ### Android App to list current and upcoming coding contests.

-Tools/Technologies Used : Java(android), Firebase, SQLite, etc.
+Tools/Technologies Used :
+  - Java(android)
+  - Firebase
+  - SQLite
+  - Figma

 ## Some screenshots :